stacks-network/stacks-core/sip/sip-001-burn-election.md

 There are a couple important considerations for the mechanism by which users burn for their preferred blocks.

-* No one is rewarded for burning for a block that does not get elected.
+* Users and runner-up loeaders are rewarded strictly less tokens for burning for a block that does not get elected.
 This is important because leaders and users are indistinguishable on-chain.
-Leaders should not be able to receive a reward for sock-puppeting, and neither leaders nor users should get a reward for doing nothing.
+Leaders should not be able to increase their expected reward by sock-puppeting, and neither leaders nor users should get an out-sized reward for burning for invalid blocks or blocks that will never make it on-chain.

 * It must be cheaper for a leader to submit a single expensive block commitment than it is to submit a cheap block commitment and a lot of user burns.
 This is important because it should not be possible for a leader to profit from adaptively increasing their burns in response to other leader's burns.

-The first property is enforced by the reward window rules.
+The first property is enforced by the reward distribution rules (see below).
 The second property is given "for free" because the underlying burn chain assesses each participant a transaction fee.
 Users and leaders incur an ever-increasing cost of trying to adaptively out-burn other leaders by submitting more and more